 Martlesham Brass is split into 4 bands (beginners, preliminaries, intermediates and main).
 Most people play in one band only, with new entrants being placed in a band depending on musical ability.
 No previous experience is required to join Martlesham Brass - all we ask for from our members is enthusiasm and a willingness to learn.
 Beginner players are admitted as and when we can accomodate them.
 Through careful management of our resources, we try to ensure that new players are provided with an instrument within a few weeks of joining.
 The average age of the band is about 16, although we do have members as young as six and few over 60s (reaching into the 90s too).

-Our main Friday practice takes place at St Michael's Church Centre with an additional smaller practice being held on Wednesday evenings at Beacon Hill primary school.
+Our main Friday practice takes place at St Michael's Church Centre.
 As far as the musical ability of the band goes, the standard of performance has improved beyond all recognition since we started.
 Both traditional brass band music and more modern popular arrangements are performed.
 We have also arranged a number of pieces of music ourselves and try to encourage our members to develop other skills such as conducting.
 Members are also encouraged to help organise social events.